 Considering the fact that the prisoners were in jail because they were unable to repay their debt, these men and women had now way out of their miserable existence in prison.

+It was a nightmare they could not escape from.
 If you failed to pay off your debts in 19th Century Ireland you were in serious trouble.
 You were sent to prison because you had no money to pay your debtors.

 But the system of charging for rent of cells and food meant the debt continued to rise.